ctwayen/Graph-Neural-Network-on-3D-Points/README.md

 # DataSet: ModelNet40 and ShapeNet

-# HOW do We Construct the Graph?
+# How do we construct the graph?

-# Mothods: Models with Permutation Invariance
+# Mothods: models with permutation invariancy

-# Our results
+# Our results:

-## Helpful Links
+## Helpful Links:

+### Wanna replicate our results?
+Try following command: